Alfex4936/BeautyMinder/README.md

 # BeautyMinder 💄✨

-BeautyMinder is the bloom of our capstone design venture initiated in September 2023.
+BeautyMinder is the culmination of our capstone design class, commenced in September 2023.

 It manifests as a cosmetic recommendation app, meticulously tuned to individual skin types as determined through the Baumann skin type assessment.